cannizarro/Suraksha/README.md

 ## How to use

-### Well, here are some gifs that will you a walkthrough:
+### Here are some gifs that will give you a walkthrough:

 #### Using your android phone as a *Security Camera*.
 Using this phone's camera to stream to a remote phone or save video feed locally on this device's storage.

 <img src="https://github.com/cannizarro/Suraksha/raw/master/Security.gif" width="320" height="640" />

 #### Using your android phone as a *Surveilance Device*.